 - File a Dissolution Form.

 You’ll have to file a dissolution of partnership form in the state your company is based in to end the partnership and make it public formally.
-Doing this makes it evident that you are no longer in the partnership or held liable for its debts.
+Doing this makes it evident that you are no longer in the partnership or held liable for the costs of its debts.
 Overall, this is a solid protective measure.

 - Notify Others.

+Other things to consider are your relationships and present obligations to others in the business environment.
 Make sure to inform your employees, customers, landlord, government entities that have issued a license or registered your business, and any other involved party of the dissolution of the partnership.

 - Settle and Close Out All Accounts.